ucsb-cs148/w25/_lab/lab08.md

   Retro leader: add

   ```
-  # Retro Assessment
+  # Retro Outcomes

   * A brief description of what retro outline or process you used.

-  * A brief assessment of how it went.
-  * What advice would you give to the next person leading a retro
-    based on what you learned today?
+  Report:
+  * successes: a list of things that worked well over the quarter so far.
+  * a goal: identify something the team wants to get better at
+  * a commitment: identify one thing that the team pledges to do to maximize productivity towards launch

+  # Optional

+  * Record anything else you think the team might want to remember from this retro

   ```